 Colette is the proud mother of two children and has a passion for the well-being and success of all children; she values and recognizes the importance of a quality education to ensure that all children reach their full potential.

-Allison is the Managing Director with responsibility for the Australian operation.
-With qualifications in Business Administration and Management from The University of Technology, Sydney and the Australian Institute of Management, and Risk and Governance qualifications from the Governance Institute of Australia, Allison has extensive experience in all aspects of operations management.
-Prior to joining The Learning Bar, Allison gained extensive international experience during her 10 years at Mars, Incorporated as Business Manager and College Director for the Global Legal Function reporting to the General Counsel.
-With excellence in operations, including business transformation and finance, Allison led the implementation of a number of global programs for the legal function in the area of finance, e-billing and risk and governance.
-Prior to that Allison gained extensive experience as a senior intellectual property paralegal at international law firm Baker & McKenzie while managing a key account as North Asia Intellectual Property Coordinator.
-Allison believes that expectations for success plays a key role in children achieving their full potential and having the opportunity to thrive.
+Allison is the Managing Director with responsibility for the growth and profitability of the Australian operation.
+With a Master of Business Law from Southern Cross University, Lismore, in Business Administration from The University of Technology, Sydney and Risk and Governance qualifications from the Governance Institute of Australia, Allison has extensive experience in all aspects of project and operations management.
+Prior to joining The Learning Bar, Allison gained extensive experience during her 10 years at Mars, Incorporated as Chief of Staff and College Director for the Global Legal Function reporting to the General Counsel.
+With excellence in operations, including business transformation and finance, Allison led the delivery of a number of global programs for the legal function in the area of finance and compliance.
+Prior to that Allison was a senior intellectual property paralegal at the international law firm Baker McKenzie, managing a multimillion-dollar key account.
+Allison believes that expectations for success play a key role in children achieving their full potential and having the opportunity to thrive.

 Fred is the Chief Technology Officer of The Learning Bar.
 Bringing over thirty years of technology experience, ranging from satellite operations, military and aerospace, as well as both enterprise and internet software, on projects ranging from small to multi-billion-dollar, Fred applies a broad knowledge of software architecture, technology, and development processes to lead TLB’s technology team, and to drive a technology vision which solves real problems, and brings real value.